chibuikem01/AMS_prediction/README.md

 # AMS_prediction

 1.1 **Overview**
-The repository forms the processes followed in predicting the average monthly sales of items at a given depot.
-It hosts codes contained in diferent files.
+<p> The repository forms the processes followed in predicting the average monthly sales of items at a given depot.
+It hosts codes contained in diferent files.</p>

 2.1 **app.py**
 The app.py contains in details the API codes by calling the model.py.
 The app.py hosts codes used to deploy a basic Streamlit web application(a simple and powerful app model that lets you build rich UIs incredibly quickly).